Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

  - Clojure, the language
    - [metrics](http://metrics-clojure.readthedocs.io/en/latest/), a clojure library

 That said, the product, [oscilliator](https://github.com/otto-de/oscillator) was a dream to watch.
 If you're using clojure, try this.
-It's built on d3js
+It's built on d3js.

-The only caveat was this relied on a lot of code instrumentation to provide metrics.
-So, you'll end up needing another tool to measure instrumentation coverage for your codebase, just like you measure test coverage.
+The only caveat was that, oscilliator relied upon a lot of code-instrumentation to provide metrics.
+So, you'll end up needing another tool to measure instrumentation-coverage for your codebase, just like you measure test-coverage.
 For any module a dev writes, he'll have to write:

  - The code
  - The tests
  - The instrumentation

 I'm neither for or against this.
-I just don't see practically plausible in smaller companies where a dev's time gives the company if he's working on delivering the new cool feature to get more customers, and not on instrumentation.
+I just don't see it practically plausible in smaller companies where a dev's time gives the company if he's working on delivering the new cool feature to get more customers, and not on instrumentation.
 The applicability of this sterategy is thus proportional to the scale of the company, if you have got a decent size backend army that can now focus on reliability more than feature-creep, go ahead and ask them to write instrumentation.

 ### D01 Lunch and Networking
-Lunch breaks are always about networking and for me this time was catching up with people I have virtually met through the [Devs and Hackers Slack Group](http://slack.devup.in/)
+Lunch breaks are always about networking.
+For me this time it was about catching up with people I have virtually met through the [Devs and Hackers Slack Group](http://slack.devup.in/).

 While there have been numerous meetups within Bangalore, where I have had the privilege to meet and befreind [@SathyaBhat](https://twitter.com/SathyaBhat), this time [@hacktohell](https://twitter.com/hacktohell) and [@data__wizard](https://twitter.com/data__wizard) had come down from Mumbai to rootconf.
 And, I spent most time hanging with them.

 This was also the customary swag collection time, you know what you need to do when you're doing this.

 ### [D01T05: Autonomous Application Delivery](https://rootconf.talkfunnel.com/2017/37-autonomous-application-delivery-faster-more-reliab) by [@thegdot](https://twitter.com/thegdot)
-This talked veeered away from the cloud centric talks we are used to and packaging tools, such as:
+This talk veeered away from the cloud centricism we are so used to and focussed on old-school packaging tools, such as:

  - pkgsrc
  - nix
  - OpenPkg

 Since this talk was more targeted to the non-cloud ecosystem and for people using FreeBSD, Solaris etc. I kind of drifted away after a initial attentive phase.
-The lunch helped
+The lunch helped.

 We mostly do not do CI/CD this way anymore, so there's that.

 ### [D01T06: What should be PID 1 in a container](https://rootconf.talkfunnel.com/2017/51-what-should-be-pid-1-in-a-container)
-Wow, there was so much `#TIL` in this talk.
-I was glad I decided to wake up and focus on the content of this talk.
+Wow!
+There was so much `#TIL` in this talk.
+I was glad I decided to wake up and focus on the content.

 Turns out that in older versions of Docker, it didn't reparent child processes to the PID 1 correctly, resulting in a bunch of zombies in your system, eating up memory.
 Every time a request is made to the app hosted by the container, it fork()s a new child() and after cleanup this hangs around without getting attached to the top level process and thus never gets reaped.